 - Support group for students and families

 - Maturation support

 - Resources for parents and students seeking emotional and mental health services outside the school realm

 - Services and support for the entire school community in times of crises

 - Provide developmentally appropriate alcohol and drug, and sexual health education (middle and upper schools)

 - Collaborate with grade level teams to identify issues and develop support plans for students

 The Beginning School's Enrichment Program and the Lower School and Middle School Extended Day Program both offer flexible solutions for your before- and after-school childcare needs.

 Programs are designed to be consistent with the philosophy of the school, and provide social and recreational activities that help children grow in an informal and nurturing atmosphere.
-The programs foster self-worth by offering individual and group activities, nutritious snacks, enrichment classes, flexible schedule, and a fun atmosphere.
+The programs foster self-worth by offering individual and group activities, nutritious snacks, enrichment classes, and a fun atmosphere.